ulfschneider/afova/README.md

 `data-value-missing`
 :A value of a field that is required due to the `required` attribute is missing

+Messages that could be derived from the HTML data attribute settings will have the CSS class `derived` assigned to them.

 ### Parameters

 -   `settings` **[Object][11]?** The settings for AFV